 For additional help…

+Have you received late payments or no payments from your employer?
 For additional guidance or to discuss your case with a labor and employment lawyer, we invite you to contact our law firm at Shouse Law Group.
+We serve clients in Los Angeles and throughout the state of California struggling with their employment relationships.
 We offer discount rates and payment plans during the Covid 19 pandemic.

 - California Labor Code section 204.